-This graduate course covers foundational work and current topics in computer network measurement and security.
-The course consists of reading and discussing published research papers, presenting recent security work, and completing an original research project.
+This graduate course covers foundational work and current topics in computer networks and security.
+The course consists of reading, discussing and presenting published research papers, as well as completing an original research project.

 On time, in-person attendance and participation is required.

 Prerequisites: This course is open to all graduate students as well as advanced undergraduate students.
 While the course has no official prerequisites, it requires a mature understanding of software systems and networks.
-It is required that all students who have not taken a computer networking course to watch all lecture videos from Stanford's Introduction to Networking Course (approximately 4.5 hours of content), before the first lecture.
+Completing a prior course in undergraduate networking is highly recommended.
+It is required that all students who have not completed an official computer networking course to watch all lecture videos from Stanford's Introduction to Networking Course (approximately 4.5 hours of content), before the first lecture.

 Communication: We use Ed Discussion for announcements and discussion.

 Submissions: All course assignments are to be submitted through Gradescope.
-Enrollment code: EVZN2Y.
+Enrollment code: 4DZ5Y2.

-The tentative schedule and required readings for the class are below:
+The tentative schedule for the class are below:

-This course is composed of three parts: reading and discussing foundational papers in every class, reading and presenting recent work for one class, and completing a group research project.
+This course is composed of four parts: in-class particpation, programming-based assignemnts, reading and presenting recent work for one class, and completing a group research project.
 Grading will be based on:

 To explore how subfields have evolved, each student will present one recent paper relevant to the day's topic.
 Students will sign up for their preferred topic/date at the start of the quarter.